danieldemerw/Amazon-Clone/README.md

 # Amazon-Clone
-This is a series of clonning existing  full stack application ,and building
+This is a series of clonning existing  full stack application ,and building and